-Slacklining began several decades ago as a rest day activity for rock climbers, and the gear they used was generally old retired climbing equipment to rig lines for something to do when they couldn't go climbing.
-Nowadays, slacklining is a burgeoning sport all on its own with specialized gear designed specifically for it.
-You can still rig one up in the same style as the Yosemite climbers of the 1980's did, but that method is becoming more uncommon.
+Slacklining began almost 40-years ago as a rest day activity for rock climbers.
+They used old retired climbing equipment to rig lines for something to do when they couldn't go climbing.
+Nowadays, slacklining is a burgeoning sport all on its own with specialized gear designed specifically for the various disciplines.
+You can still rig one up in the same style as the Yosemite climbers of the 1980's did, but that method is becoming more and more uncommon.
 With the advent of new tricks and longer lines, higher forces are being placed on the gear than ever before.
 That banged up oval carabiner you found at the base of the rock wall, or that old tow strap you dug out of Mom's garage doesn't cut it anymore.
-It is important to know that the pieces of gear you are using are safe, strong and are not going to have a dangerous failure mid-walk or jump and leave you bruised and broken.
+It is important to know that the pieces of gear you are using are safe, strong, and not going fail mid-walk or jump and leave you bruised and broken.

 There's a lot of terminology and different types of new gear out there, so we've broken all the main categories down for you.
 Keep reading to learn about the nitty-gritty of this sport from the types of webbing used to how the system is tensioned, with recommendations for which types to choose based on your ability or sub-specialty.

 Types of Webbing

-This is the original style of slacklining.
-1-inch webbing looks more intimidating than the now standard 2-inch lines, but don't judge a book by its cover and let this guide your purchase though, as the main factor in difficulty is more about tension and stretch than webbing width.
+1-inch wide webbing is the original style used for slacklining.
+It may look more intimidating than the now standard 2-inch lines, but don't judge a book by its cover and let this guide your purchase.
+The main factor in difficulty is more about tension and stretch than webbing width.
 1-inch lines come in a combination of materials that affect the feel underfoot and the stretch of the line.
 From pure nylon like the webbing found in the Balance Community Primitive Kit to polyester models, the material of your webbing is an important factor to consider.

 Nylon webbing is stretchy, giving a line the potential to move and sway if not rigged with significant tension.
 However, the stretchy nature of nylon does mean that it is very strong.
 This strength is one of the reasons that nylon webbing continues to be a favorite in mid-length highlines.
 Adversely, the stretchy nature of nylon makes it difficult to achieve adequate tension in your line, causing the line to sway too much or even causing the walker to bottom out (hit the ground) while walking in the middle of the line.

 1-inch nylon slacklines are generally sold as tubular webbing.
-This means that instead of one piece of woven nylon, you are essential walking on a flattened tube of webbing.
+This means that instead of one piece of woven nylon, you are essentially walking on a flattened tube of webbing.
 The circular webbing and the soft feel of nylon make for gentle edges on the tensioned line.
-Some lines feel coarse underfoot and when tensioned create sharp edges that have been known to cut fingers or toes.
+Some lines feel coarse underfoot and, when tensioned, create sharp edges that have been known to cut fingers or toes.
 Fortunately, this is not much of a concern with nylon webbing especially if you opt for the tubular variety.

 While 1-inch webbing was the maiden form of slacklining, 2-inch models now enjoy significantly more popularity.
-The perception is that the wider surface area is easier to walk on, and their ratchet rigging systems are less intimidating for first time users.
-Unlike the popular tubular version of the 1-inch webbing made of nylon or polyester, the 2-inch lines are flat woven (not a circle) and generally a mix of both polyester and nylon.
-This makes the lines fairly stiff and low-stretch, but still gives them a nice powerful bounce.
+The perception is that the wider surface area is easier to walk on, and their ratchet rigging systems are less intimidating for first-time users.
+Unlike the popular tubular version of the 1-inch webbing, 2-inch lines are flat woven (not a circle) almost always a mix of both polyester and nylon.
+This makes the lines fairly stiff and low-stretch but still gives them a nice powerful bounce.
 The low-stretch quality of these lines lets you set them up much closer to the ground than a 1-inch line without having to worry about bottoming out.

-Most 2-inch models have one end that has a reinforced loop.
-This is so the main line can be used as one anchor — you wrap the line around the tree and pass it through the loop, or "girth hitch" it.
+One end of most 2-inch models have a reinforced loop.
+This is so the main line can be used as one anchor — you wrap the line around a tree and pass it through the loop, to "girth hitch" it.
 The rest of the line then runs towards the ratchet side.
-The benefit to this system is fewer extra parts, but the downsides are wear on your line from rubbing against the anchor point and a decrease in your walkable line length.
+The benefit to this system is fewer extra parts, but the downside is added wear on your line from rubbing against the anchor point and a decrease in your walkable line length.

 Types of Tensioning Systems

 There are three main types of mechanisms popular in tensioning slacklines.
 First is the traditional set-up using primitive non-mechanical parts with 1-inch webbing.
-Next, and most popular these days is the ratchet system.
-Finally, there are complicated pulley systems that are used to rig long and/or highlines, however we will not cover those in this guide.
+Next, and the most popular these days, is the ratchet system.
+Finally, complicated pulley systems are used to rig extra-long and/or high lines, however, we will not cover those in this guide.

 These systems are low cost and easy to travel with.
-A primitive rig uses a couple of carabiners, some rings and your main webbing to create and hold the line tight.
+A primitive rig uses a couple of carabiners, some rings, and your main webbing to create and hold the line tight.
 Using a line lock hitch to avoid placing knots in your webbing, primitive systems rely on friction to hold tension.
 The main webbing is wrapped around a few carabiners and passed underneath itself.
 As you pull out the slack, the webbing cinches down on itself.
-Simple.
-However, the high friction required to hold the line up means that as you pull you are pulling against an inefficient system.
-This makes it difficult to get the line tight enough to keep a slacker off of the ground when in the middle of the line.
+Simple in mechanics, but the high friction required to hold the line up means that as you pull, you are working against an inefficient system.
+This makes it difficult to get the line tight enough to keep a slacker off the ground when in the middle of the line.

 Similar (but not equal) to the ratchet found in your local hardware store, slackline ratchets use a lever-and-lock ratchet to help you quickly and easily get your line super tight.
-First you feed your line through the bar inside your ratchet and pull all the slack out.
-As you start to crank down on your line it is incredibly important that you keep the webbing stacked neatly on top of itself inside the ratchet.
-If the webbing gets misaligned it can catch in a cog of the ratchet as you continue to tighten, or, more dangerously, as you try and release tension.
+First, you feed your line through the bar inside your ratchet and pull all the slack out.
+As you start to crank down on your ratchet, it is incredibly important that you keep the webbing stacked neatly on top of itself inside the ratchet.
+If the webbing gets misaligned, it can catch in a cog of the ratchet as you continue to tighten, or, more dangerously, as you try and release tension.
 This shreds the edges of your line and eventually makes it unusable.

 To release the tension in a ratchet system, you must pull the release trigger and open the ratchet a full 180 degrees.
 This causes the cog lock to release and the line makes a loud POP as it comes loose.
 The sudden release of tension is dramatic and can scare novice slackers.
 On top of it, your hands are right there in the action.
 Some models have a nice rubberized grip that softens the release.
 No matter what, you must always be extremely careful when releasing a ratchet and remember to tend your webbing to avoid it getting caught.